-2020 2019
+2021 2020

 EUR'000 EUR'000

-Audit of the financial statements 36 53
+Audit of the financial statements Audit-related fees 36 35 36 7

-Other audit procedures - Tax services - 31

-Other non-audit services 7

-43 84
+71 43

-The audits of the statutory accounts in 2020 were performed by Ernst & Young Accountants LLP and in 2019 by BDO Audit & Assurance B.V.
+The audit of the statutory accounts in 2021 and 2020 was performed by Ernst & Young Accountants LLP.

-The other audit procedures in 2019 are related to the audit of the group reporting packages and were performed by Pricewaterhouse Coopers Accountants N.V.

-The other non-audit services in 2020 are related to consent letter issued by BDO Audit & Assurance B.V.
+The audit-related fees in 2021 were services on consent letters issued by Ernst & Young Accountants LLP and BDO Audit & Assurance B.V.
+The audit-related fees in 2020 are related to services on consent letters issued by BDO Audit & Assurance B.V. only.

-Neither tax services nor other non-audit services were rendered by either Ernst & Young Accountants LLP, PricewaterhouseCoopers Accountants N.V. or BDO Audit & Assurance B.V.
+Neither tax services nor other non-audit services were rendered by Ernst & Young Accountants LLP.

-22 Average number of employees
+22. Average number of employees

 The employees are supplied by VIF.
-The costs regarding the work performed for FSNV are included in the service charges of EUR 1,2 million, which are included in the general and administrative expenses.
+The costs regarding the work performed for FSNV are included in the service charges of EUR 1,35 million, which are included in the general and administrative expenses.

-23 Financial instruments
+23. Financial instruments

 The company uses derivatives to manage interest and FX exposures that arise as result of mismatches between the loans issued in the capital markets and loans issued to VWAG Group companies and affiliated.
 On this basis the fair value changes in derivatives are primarily driven by changes in the applicable currencies and related interest curves.
-The main currencies and interest zones applicable are GBP and USD as well as NOK, SEK, USD, PLN, KRW and TRY.
+The main currencies and interest zones applicabe are GBP and USD as well as NOK, SEK, USD, PLN, KRW, TRY and JPY.